Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Global Dynamics by SDE

 \subsection{Phase II: Traverse between Equilibria}

-When the algorithm is close to neither the saddle points nor the optima, the performance of algorithm is nearly deterministic asymptotically.
-Specifically, the gradient dominants the noise, and the algorithm behaves like an almost deterministic traverse between stationary points, which can be viewed as a discretization of the ODE in \eqref{Simplified2} with a discretization error $O(\eta)$ \citep{griffiths2010numerical}.
-Thus, we use the ODE approximation to study the algorithm before it enters the neighborhood of the optimum.
-The next proposition characterizes the asymptotic dynamics of the algorithm in this phase.
+When the algorithm is close to neither the saddle points nor the optima, the algorithm's performance is nearly deterministic.
+Since $Z(t)$ is a rescaled version of $H(t)$, their trajectories are similar.
+Like before, we have the following proposition to calculate the approximate iterations, $N_2$, following our results in Section~\ref{ODE}.
+We restart the counter of iteration by Proposition~\ref{Markov}.

-\begin{proposition} After restarting the counter of time, given sufficiently small $\eta$ and $\delta$ defined in Proposition \ref{Time_Saddle}, we need such that $\PP\left(\left(H_{\eta}^{(1)}(T_2) \right)^2\geq 1-\delta^2\right)\geq \frac{3}{4}$. \end{proposition} The proof of Proposition \ref{Time_Deterministic} is provided in Appendix \ref{Time_Deterministic-proof}.
-Combining Propositions \ref{Time_Saddle} and \ref{Time_Deterministic}, we know that the algorithm achieves a neighborhood of the stable equilibrium after $T_1+T_2$ time with high probability, and gets into Phase III.
-This implies that the algorithm needs at most
+\begin{proposition} After restarting counter of iteration, given sufficiently small $\eta$ and $\delta$ defined in Proposition \ref{Time_Saddle}, we need at most iterations such that $\left(h_{\eta,N_2}^{(1)} \right)^2\geq 1-\delta^2$. \end{proposition} The proof of Proposition \ref{Time_Deterministic} is provided in Appendix \ref{Time_Deterministic-proof}.
+Combining Propositions \ref{Time_Saddle} and \ref{Time_Deterministic}, we know that after $N_1+N_2$ iteration numbers, SGD is close to the optimum with high probability, and gets into its third phase, i.e., convergence to stable equilibria.